Blog/Buying Guide

-Yes, autonomous floor cleaners can support 24/7 commercial operations, but buyers need to verify workstation automation, refill and drain workflow, zone scheduling, and service accountability before assuming a robot can run continuously.
+Can autonomous floor cleaners really support 24/7 operation?
+Learn what commercial buyers must verify first: docking, recharge, refill and drain workflow, zone scheduling, and service response.

 That distinction matters because many commercial teams confuse battery runtime with duty-cycle readiness.
 A robot may run three or four hours on a charge and still be a poor fit for round-the-clock facilities if it needs manual charging, manual water handling, constant map resets, or unreliable recovery when the route changes.
 The better question is not just whether the machine can run for hours.
 It is whether the full system can support repeated unattended cleaning without turning your night lead into a robot attendant.